emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 ## TEAP Authentication Phase 1: Key Derivations {#phase1}

 With TEAPv1, the TLS master secret is generated as specified in TLS.
-If a PAC is used, then the master secret is obtained as described in
+If session resumption is used, then the master secret is obtained as described in
 {{RFC5077}}.

 TEAPv1 makes use of the TLS Keying Material Exporters defined in